-(a) turned on prior to laying of the floor covering for a minimum of 7 days to ensure that the moisture condition of the heated subfloor will permit successful laying of the coverings; and

-(b) turned off 48 h prior to the commencement of installation to allow the subfloor to return to the temperature range recommended by the manufacturer of the floor covering.
-The heating units shall remain turned off during the laying operations and shall not be turned on again until 48 h after the laying is completed, in order to allow the adhesive to set.
+- a) turned on prior to laying of the floor covering for a minimum of seven days to ensure that the moisture condition of the heated subfloor will permit successful laying of the coverings; and - b) turned off 48 h prior to the commencement of installation to allow the subfloor to return to the temperature range in accordance with instructions of the manufacturer of the floor covering.
+The heating units shall remain turned off during the laying operations.
+The heating units shall not be turned on again until 48 h after the laying is completed, in order to allow the adhesive to set.

-Once the heating unit is turned back on it shall be increased at no more than 2°C per day until the desired temperature has been achieved and shall not exceed a temperature greater than 28°C.
+Once the heating unit is turned back on it shall be increased at no more than 2 °C per day until the desired temperature has been achieved.
+The heating unit shall not exceed a temperature greater than 28 °C.